7RU7H/Archive/Development/Languages/JavaScript/Useful_JavaScript.md

 ## Browser Tools

-Browser Developer Tools, `Ctrl + F12`  is a underrated and very powerful utility to understand and interact with Javascript.
+Browser Developer Tools, `Ctrl + F12`  is a underrated and very powerful utility to understand and interact with JavaScript.
 Every Browser has one.
 Use it.
 - Inspector tab `Right Click -> Inspect Element`
 - Console tab can view log/error messages and run JS code within the browser.
 - Debugger tab  can set breakpoints and step-through instructions.
 Consider prettifying the JS from its mimified format - click  `{ }` at the bottom of the middle of the pane.